microsoft/FluidFramework/docs/index.md

 Welcome to Fluid!

-We built Fluid to make it simpler for developers to build collaborative experiences using Web technology.
+We built Fluid to make it simpler for developers to build real-time collaborative experiences using Web technology.

 Fluid enables distributed, collaborative applications by providing developers with eventually consistent <xref:dds>, a flexible component and app model ("Chaincode"), and a reference server implementation ("Routerlicious.")